 Daily distance: optional ride of 17 km (11 miles), or cycle as much as you desire today.

 Accommodation: Hotel Grand Italia, or similar.

 Pedal the Po River Delta

-Highlights: Chioggia, bicycle quiet roads, stay at a working farm
+Highlights: Chioggia, bicycle quiet roads, sleep in a country farm estate

 We leave the Venetian lagoon today towards the Po River Delta.
 Enjoy cycling on levee roads and birdwatching.
 Grab some picnic supplies from the local grocery store or stop at a cafe for lunch today.
 Those who want extra mileage can enjoy a great ride into the delta this afternoon.
-Our destination tonight is a small country farm bed and breakfast.
-Distance: 58-101 km (36-63 miles).
+Our destination tonight is a lovely country farm bed and breakfast.

 Highlights: bicycle along the Po River, bicycle capital of Italy--Ferrara